Yucheng0208/Yucheng0208/README.md

 - **Lecturer**: Part-time educator in emerging technologies, digital media, and career development for modern workplace dynamics

 📚 **Publications**
-Authored ~10 academic papers, with most indexed in EI
+Authored ~15 academic papers, with most indexed in EI (Engineering Index)

 🏆 **Achievements**
 Recipient of multiple awards in science, technology, and innovation competitions